tomglencross69/the-collections-museum-curation-app/README.md

 # Live - here!
 [TheCollections](https://the-collections-museum-curation-app.vercel.app/)

-A virtual space to explore and curate exhibitions from two heritage collections within clean and accessible UX.
+TheCollections is a virtual space for exploring and curating exhibitions from two heritage collections, designed with a clean, accessible user experience in mind.

-Built with Nuxt 3, Pinia, and TailwindCSS, it integrates two open-access APIs, TheCollections offers full responsiveness, clear navigation, and persistent user-curated exhibitions.
+Built with Nuxt 3, Pinia, and TailwindCSS, it integrates two open-access APIs to deliver a fully responsive interface, intuitive navigation, and user-curated exhibitions.

 ## Features